 - Locate the Owner section at the top and click on Change.

-- Check the box next to Replace all child object permission entries with ingeritable permission entries from this object and click Apply and OK to save changes.
+- Check the box next to Replace all child object permission entries with inheritable permission entries from this object and click Apply and OK to save changes.

 - Press the Windows key + S in then enter cmd, and click on the most relevant result.

 - Type or paste the following commands and press Enter after each.
 Note that you need to replace the path_to_folder in the commands with the correct path of the inaccessible folder.

 takeown /f "path_to_folder" /r /d y icacls "path_to_folder" /grant administrators:F /T

 After running these two commands, you should have full access to them.
-Reboot your computer once you’ve completed the procedures outlined above in order to determine whether or not the problem has been resolved.
+Reboot your computer once you’ve completed the procedures outlined above to determine whether or not the problem has been resolved.

 Let us know which procedure worked for you in the comments area below.